I’m an assistant professor of computer science at UW–Madison, where I am a member of the madPL and quantum computing groups.

 I’m looking for Ph.D. students!
-If you’re interested in programming languages or quantum computing, I encourage you to review my publications and apply to UW–Madison CS.
+If you’re interested in programming languages or quantum computing, I encourage you to read my work, learn about Madison, and apply.

-Contact Email ude.csiw.sc@nauyselrahc or find me on GitHub or LinkedIn.
+Contact Email ude.csiw.sc@nauyselrahc or find me in Morgridge 7663.

 Research I study how to program a quantum computer to practically realize quantum algorithms.
 Quantum computers promise incredible speedups for tasks such as simulation, search, and optimization.
 However, achieving this speedup in practice forces us to fundamentally rethink the abstractions, such as data structures and control flow, that we use to write algorithms as programs.
 My research thus builds a new software stack of languages, libraries, and compilers to manipulate and reason about quantum information.

 Biographical Here are my CV and Google Scholar.
-I’ve also previously worked at Google Quantum AI and at Hudson River Trading.
+I completed my Ph.D. at MIT CSAIL with Michael Carbin.
+I’ve worked at Google Quantum AI and Hudson River Trading.

 What limits how fast a program can run on a quantum computer that uses an error-correcting code as needed in practice?
 We show how the quantum version of an if